(1,1) almost L-space knots: Introduction

-\begin{corollary} Knot $K_j$ is an almost L-space knot for $j\in \Z_{\geq 0}.$ \end{corollary} \begin{proof} The diagram given by the four-tuple $(7+4j,3,4j,2)$ (See Figure \ref{fig: kj} \subref{subfig: kj_a}) is strongly almost coherent according to Definition \ref{def: strongly_almost_coherent}.
-Therefore by Theorem \ref{thm: main} $K_j$ is an almost L-space knot. \end{proof} Let $\CZhat$ denote the group of pairs $(Y,K)$, such that $K$ is a knot in an integer homology sphere $Y$ which bounds integer homology ball.
+\begin{corollary} The knot $K_j$ is an almost L-space knot for $j\in \Z_{\geq 0}.$ \end{corollary} {To the best of the authors knowledge, this is the first infinite family to occur in the literature with the $\CFKi$-type of the direct sum of a staircase and a box as opposed to an almost staircase, see Section~\ref{sec:Bakground} for relevant definitions.} \begin{proof} The diagram given by the four-tuple $(7+4j,3,4j,2)$ (See Figure \ref{fig: kj} \subref{subfig: kj_a}) is strongly almost coherent according to Definition \ref{def: strongly_almost_coherent}.
+Therefore $K_j$ is an almost L-space knot by Theorem \ref{thm: main}. \end{proof} Let $\CZhat$ denote the group of pairs $(Y,K)$, such that $K$ is a knot in an integer homology sphere $Y$ which bounds integer homology ball.
 The group action is given by connected sum.
 Let $\CZ$ denote the subgroup of $\CZhat$ consisting of pairs $(S^3,K).$

 \begin{restatable}{proposition}{propkj} The family $\{K_j\}_{j\geq 0}$ satisfies the following properties. \begin{enumerate} \item The family $\{(S^3_{+1}(K_j)\conn -S^3_{+1}(K_j),\mu \conn U)\}_{j>0}$ generates a $\Z^\infty$ summand in $\CZhat/\CZ$, where $\mu$ is the image of a meridian of $K_j$ and $U$ is the unknot; \item $K_j$ is not homology concordant to any L-space knot. \end{enumerate} \end{restatable} Previous examples of families of knots that generate $\Z^\infty$ summands of the quotient group $\CZhat/\CZ$ use L-space knots in the place of $K_j$, see \cite[Corollary 1.2, Lemma 11.3]{dai2021homology}.